Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Book/Chapter 4.md

 By choosing $d$ large enough (to counteract the $\Theta(1)$ term), you can complete the induction.
 This subtraction effectively cancels out the extra lower-order terms introduced by multiple recursive calls.

+### Summary

+- **Substitution Method Overview:**
+    Guess the solution, then use induction to prove it.

+- **Proving Bounds:**
+    Prove either an upper or lower bound first by making an inductive hypothesis with explicit constants.

+- **Making a Good Guess:**
+    Use intuition, experience, and tools like recursion trees.

+- **Strengthening the Inductive Hypothesis:**
+    If necessary, subtract a lower-order term to handle extra constant terms.

+- **Avoiding Pitfalls:**
+    Always be precise with constants and avoid using loose asymptotic notation in your hypothesis.